 So you’ve grown a belly.
 It happens.
 The mid-section spread starts as you head toward middle age or your diet fails you because your gut is particularly susceptible to packing on pounds for men.
-The good news: Undoing the damage is possible.
+The good news: Undoing the damage and getting your abs back is possible.
 The bad news: Losing your belly fat is time-consuming and requires dedication to a good diet and regular exercise.

 The diet part is on you (and yes, you know what to do to eat well).
 But to help you find time for exercises to lose belly fat, we came up with ten 10-minute workouts that will tone those abs like nobody’s business.
 And because you know by now (you do, don’t you?) that you can’t spot-train your body to get buff in one area and not another, we’ve split these workouts into building and burning segments, so you can strengthen the right muscle groups, while also shedding fat from all over.